eudiegosilva/example--card-3d/README.md

-# BOILERPLATE | React + TypeScript (Create React App)
+# EXAMPLE | 3D draggable card

-##### react, typescript, styled-componets, storybook, jest, react testing library and more...
+##### react, framer-motion, styled-componets

 ---
 [![made by @diegosilvatech](https://img.shields.io/badge/made%20by-@diegosilvatech-ED145B?style=for-the-badge)](https://linktr.ee/diegosilvatech)

 ## ABOUT THIS PROJECT

-This project is a template for ReactJS project.
-This template was built with Create React App and TypeScript.
-Made by [Diego Silva](https://www.linkedin.com/in/coderamos/)
+This project is just an example of a 3D card.
+The project was created using my boilerplate.
+Made by [Diego Silva](https://www.linkedin.com/in/diegosilvatech/)

 ---